muvox-io/euphonium/docs/technical/dev-environment.md

 ## Setup

+### Checkout

+When checking out the repository, use `--recursive` to retrieve all submodules.
+Alternately, after checkout use `git submodule update --init --recursive` to perform the same task.

 ### Setting up web UI bundler

 First, a required step is to setup all of the dependencies required to build the web UI.